bebo1010/sokoban/README.md

 SHOW RECORD: View statistics.
 SECRET BUTTON: Hidden beneath our naked eyes.
 ### Real time timer and step counter
 They are at the botttom of the UI while playing.
-Unfortunately, real time timer is bugged.
-I need to optimize my program to get it back working.
 ### Saved game
 View all statistics at main menu.
 ## Bonus